blockcypher/eth-docs/source/includes/_updates.md

 This section list all the updates in reverse chronological order.
 All dates are in the DD/MM/YY format.

+**06/08/21 - New Filters for Uncofirmed Transactions Endpoint**

+We've added new filters possibilities to the [Unconfirmed Transactions Endpoint](#unconfirmed-transactions-endpoint]

 **04/02/21 - Creation of the "Updates" Section**

 We've created this new "Updates" section to let you know about the new feature and bugfixes we deployed :).